 If you’re looking for a good coat to wear in all weather conditions, go for one with waterproof protection.
 On Good Authority makes sure their coats are fully seam-sealed to guarantee waterproof protection, meaning your clothes are completely protected from the rain.

-On top of this, look for water repellency – just make sure it’s the non-toxic kind.
+In addition to this, look for water repellency – just make sure it’s the non-toxic kind.
 On Good Authority uses PFC-free water repellent coatings, and their lamination is Oeko-Tex® certified (tested for harmful substances).
 This is a big step away from traditional waterproof techniques, which often use harmful chemicals and can affect water systems or aquatic life.

 Alongside all this, if you want a coat that you can wear no matter the weather, look for breathability.
 On Good Authority’s kimono raincoat has waterproof and breathability ratings of 10,000 HH and 10,000 GM respectively, meaning you can pick up the pace without breaking a sweat (or if you’re like me, cycle around without feeling like you’re in a plastic bag!)